Small living room with dining area layout

 Layout 9 – Dining Table as a Multi-Use Work Desk

-How does this layout helps
+How does this layout help

-• The living area stays clean and clutter-free
+• The living area stays cleaner

 Setup ideas

-• Place the table near electrical outlets
+• Place the table close to a power outlet

 • Use a comfortable chair instead of a stiff dining chair